alexeyinkin/eb-1a/2-petition/README.md

 That was terrible because non-code editors are naturally way more popular.
 Explaining that to an officer would be very painful.
-Even if every point of mine was reasonable, too long chain of assumptions would not look solid.
+Even if every point of mine was reasonable, too long a chain of assumptions would not look solid.
 After all, I was seeking to prove a contribution of major significance to the field of software development.